sheldonucr/ee260_lab/lab4/README.md

 ```

-For your lab report, you need to simulate a code for `Finite State Machine (FSM)` as an example in the Chapter 5 in tutorial [Verilog Tutorial](http://vol.verilog.com/VOL/main.htm)
+For your weekly checkoff and lab report, you need to simulate a code for `Finite State Machine (FSM)` as an example in the Chapter 5 in tutorial [Verilog Tutorial](http://vol.verilog.com/VOL/main.htm)

 ## Lab4-Week1: Part 3.
 Design Compiler for Synthesis